NEU-Skunkworks/C19_Website/README.md

     To create the public and private keys go to the below website and create them and place them in the private.key and public.key files shown in the above directory.
 Remember to select PKCS #8 (base64) from the dropdown. https://csfieldguide.org.nz/en/interactives/rsa-key-generator/

-    `Note:` The private and public keys should be different for volunteer and researcher.
-Do not copy the same public and private keys in the files or else it will give you errors
+    `Note: The private and public keys should be different for volunteer and researcher.
+Do not copy the same public and private keys in the files or else it will give you errors.`

-    In the email constants file create a variable as shown below: (This is temporary just to test the application)
+    In the email constants file create a variable as shown below:
     ```js
     const emailconstants={
         HOST:'smtp.googlemail.com',